-More than 10 states currently require employers to develop and implement COVID-19 prevention and response plans to protect employees and the public in their workplaces.
+Several states require employers to develop and implement COVID-19 prevention and response plans to protect employees and the public in their workplaces.

 This article provides the state-specific orders, guidelines, and regulations that mandate COVID-19 plans.
-The article also summarizes OSHA’s updated COVID-19 workplace guidance and expected Emergency Temporary Standard, which will likely require COVID-19 plans nationwide once issued.
+The article also summarizes OSHA’s revised COVID-19 workplace guidance.

 Even if not required at the federal level, employers should develop and implement a COVID-19 prevention program/plan.
 Under the Occupational Safety and Health Act’s “General Duty Clause,” employers must provide workers with a safe and healthy workplace.
 Employers can meet this requirement by, in part, implementing a COVID-19 plan to protect both their workers and the public.
 Developing and implementing a COVID-19 plan also demonstrates an employer’s commitment to employee safety and minimizes the risk of government enforcement actions, workers’ compensation claims, and employment litigation.

-California OSHA (Cal/OSHA) adopted an Emergency Temporary Standard (ETS) that requires employers to “establish, implement, and maintain an effective, written COVID-19 Prevention Program.”
+California's COVID-19 Prevention Emergency Temporary Standards require employers to “establish, implement, and maintain an effective, written COVID-19 Prevention Program.”